ANALYSIS

 Gun Violence by the Numbers: What FBI Data Actually Shows

 Firearms dominate American homicide in a way unique among developed nations.
-Here's what the FBI's expanded homicide data reveals about weapon types, circumstances, and victims.
+Here's what the FBI's expanded homicide data reveals about weapon types, circumstances, victim and offender demographics by race, and what the numbers mean for policy.

 Key Insights